 leprechauns

 St. Patrick's Day is a holiday brimming with good cheer, filled with spirited festivities where friends and family come together.
 Originating in Ireland, this day is now celebrated all over the world amongst people of a variety of backgrounds, nationalities, and cultures.
-Stories about leprechauns are shared with children, who fully embrace the naughty nature of these mischievous fellows.
+At the center of this celebration is a group of small men who cause a stir and leave a mess in their wake.
+Here are some fun facts about leprechauns for kids who are curious about these little troublemakers.

 leprechaun